 Growth Specialists Validate Expansion

-Springcoast led with prior backers PayPal Ventures, Arsenal Growth Equity, Mercury Fund, and Oak HC/FT participating, signaling conviction in commerce unification.
+The round was led by Springcoast Partners.
+Existing investors - PayPal Ventures, Arsenal Growth Equity, Mercury Fund, and Oak HC/FT - are prior backers of the company but did not participate in the new financing.
 These firms target $30M+ ARR growth plays, matching Cart.com's $1.6B valuation and 1,053.5% revenue growth (Deloitte Fast 500).
 The mix blends growth equity for M&A with strategic fintech ties.

 Fulfillment Market Doubles to $272B